GO BEYOND IN THE STUDIO...

 RAW refinement

-I like to show clients Adobe Camera RAW as it offers a natural fine art starting point without any of Lightroom's AI 'bells and whistles'.
+I like to show clients Adobe Camera RAW as it offers a natural fine art starting point without any of Lightroom's AI generated distractions.

 Adobe Photoshop is regarded as the best fine art photography processing software because of the unmatched control, precision and creative potential it affords.
-Fine art photography demands the ability to refine an image until it fully reflects the photographer’s vision, without falling back on artificial intelligence.
+Fine art photography demands the ability to refine an image until it fully reflects the photographer’s vision, without falling back on artificial intelligence fakery.
 And here is where 'PS's powerful layer-based platform excels.
 Layers allow complex edits without permanently altering the original image.
-This non-destructive approach is essential in a fine art work flow, where subtle refinements, experimentation and enhancements are part of the creative process.
+This non-destructive approach is essential in a fine art work flow, where subtle refinements, experimentation and enhancements are integral to the creative process.

 The full colour palette

 There's much debate over imaging software, but the single fact that trumps all other fine art arguments is that PS is the only software that works throughout the entire RGB colour gamut.
-This wider palette provides a significantly larger range of superior colours, and 360° control over it allows selective tonal control with exceptional natural accuracy.
+This far wider palette provides a significantly larger range of superior colouration, and 360° control over it allows selective tonal control with exceptional accuracy.
 PS also offers advanced retouching tools that are again, unrivalled.
-Its sophisticated brush tools and luminosity-based selections enable nuanced adjustments that look natural rather than over-processed.
+Its sophisticated brush tools and luminosity-based selections achieve nuanced adjustments that reflect natural colours rather than overcooked iterations.

 100% proofing